alaniahN/ProjectPurwaCP2/README.md

 This repository contains a few files, namely:
 1. SQL Database source of the project (Northwind Database)
 2. Jupyter Notebook file of the project (Project is done with Python)
+3. PDF of a listdown questions that this project answers to.
-3. Link to a presentation video explaining about this project.
+4. Link to a presentation video explaining about this project.